 How To Be a More Eco Friendly Traveller

-We made the video below to show just one way you can give back.
+We made the video above to show just one way you can give back.
 We took part in this organised beach clean up in a massively remote part of Australia.
 A small group of volunteers, including one of my kids, removed 1.7 tonnes of trash, mostly plastics.
 Take a look!